 Living on the BeachLiving on the Beach

 Three great beaches skirt the southern edge of Brooklyn.
 Coney Island, Brighton Beach, and Manhattan Beach all offer beach residing with distinctly different lifestyles.
 If you’re not from New York, you’ll be forgiven for questioning why Manhattan Beach would be in Brooklyn.
-Originally conceived as a posh getaway, Manhattan Beach gives you a grownup, family-friendly experience.
+Conceived initially as a posh getaway, Manhattan Beach gives you a grownup, family-friendly experience.
 The smallest but most expensive of the three, getting to Manhattan Beach can be challenging but worth it.

 This iconic neighborhood and boardwalk is a New York City staple.
 Home to Nathan’s Hotdogs, it’s everything you’d expect from an East Coast beach town.
 With a median sale price of just over $500,000, it’s the most affordable beach out of all three.
 Go beyond the boardwalk and check out what Coney Island has to offer.